Daniel-KM/Omeka-plugin-UniversalViewer/README.md

 - Media: Currently, no image should be available in the same item.
 - Audio/Video: the format should be supported by the browser of the user.
 In fact, only open, free and/or common codecs are really supported: "mp3" and "ogg" for audio and "webm" and "ogv" for video.
+They can be modified in the file "routes.ini".

 *Warning*